apache/datafusion/datafusion/optimizer/README.md

 ### Implication

-DataFusion contains an extensive set of OptimizerRules that may rewrite the plan and/or its expressions so they execute more quickly.

 Because DataFusion identifies columns using a string name, it means it is critical that the names of expressions are not changed by the optimizer when it rewrites expressions.
 This is typically accomplished by renaming a rewritten expression by adding an alias.